Newspaper articles reporting on the murders of Rick Merrill and Dori Colyer.

 But my promise was that I would - as long as I could - keep asking their questions until we all have answers.

-and I feel obligated to keep my promise - if not to them i person - at least to their memory.
+and I feel obligated to keep my promise - if not to them in person - at least to their memory.

-Also without recent activity is the investigation of the deaths of Ricky Merrill and Dori Colyer, who apparently were injected with drugs and then burned alive in Merrill’s truck as it sat parked on a downtown
+Also without recent activity is the investigation of the deaths of Ricky Merrill and Dori Colyer, who were burned alive in Merrill’s truck as it sat parked on a downtown

 Brooksville street in 1981.